Rescue, Rehabilitation and Rehoming

 In the light of day, it became clear that the little mare's hooves were terribly overgrown.
 She looked like she had given birth to several foals in the past and she was completely feral, terrified of people.

 Rehabilitation was a long and painstaking process.
-We started by housing Skarloey with our two resident Shetland ponies who loved people but, if we came too close she would panic attempting to climb stable walls and even hurting herself in the process.
-Eventually, she allowed us to sit quietly in her stable.
+We started by housing Skarloey with our two resident Shetland ponies who loved people but, if we came too close she would panic even attempting to climb stable walls.
 With clicker training, we taught her to touch a target, then a person's shoe and finally their hand.
 She was so afraid of being grabbed that everything needed to be her choice.
 Eventually, we taught her to put her own nose into a headcollar and to place her hooves into our hands when we needed to clean them.